I can tell she is happy by the way she wags her tail

 They build sand castles with their toy shovels and plastic pails

-Its almost enough to bring a nastalgic tear to the eye of an old man
+It's almost enough to bring a nostalgic tear to the eye of an old man

 Margo and Sophie are asleep now